Broom gall mites (Aceria genistae)

-- Look for the adult butterflies at release sites, pale yellow eggs laid singly on the upper and lower surfaces of the leaves, and for the caterpillars.
-When small, the caterpillars are brown and found at the tips of leaves, where they construct pierlike extensions to the mid-rib.
+- Look for the adult butterflies from late spring.
+Look also for pale yellow eggs laid singly on the upper and lower surfaces of the leaves, and for the caterpillars.
+When small, the caterpillars are brown and found at the tips of leaves, where they construct pontoon-like extensions to the mid-rib.
 As they grow, the caterpillars turn green, with spiky, brown, horn-like protrusions.

-- Unless you find lots of caterpillars, don’t consider harvesting and redistribution.
+- Unless you find lots of caterpillars, don’t consider harvesting and redistribution activities.
 You will need to aim to shift at least 1,000 caterpillars to start new sites.
 The butterflies are strong fliers and are likely to disperse quite rapidly without any assistance.

 Privet lace bug (Leptoypha hospita)